BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 end
 -- Now, get values by calling MCMGet("setting_id")
 ```

+Global functions are only accessible within your mod table, so this function won't be causing conflicts with other MCM mods that define it.

 Likewise, you can allow global usage of `MCMAPI` by incorporating MCM's table early in your scripts with `setmetatable(Mods[Ext.Mod.GetMod(ModuleUUID).Info.Directory], { __index = Mods.BG3MCM })`.
 Otherwise, prepend `Mods.BG3MCM` to all API calls.